Bay of Pigs Invasion: Recruitment and training

-In April 1960, the CIA began to recruit anti-Castro Cuban exiles in the Miami area.
-Until July 1960, assessment and training was carried out on Useppa Island and at various other facilities in South Florida, such as Homestead Air Force Base.
-Specialist guerrilla training took place at Fort Gulick and Fort Clayton in Panama.
 The force that became Brigade 2506 started with 28 men, who initially were told that their training was being paid for by an anonymous Cuban millionaire émigré, but the recruits soon guessed who was paying the bills, calling their supposed anonymous benefactor "Uncle Sam", and the pretense was dropped.
-The overall leader was Dr. Manuel Artime while the military leader was José "Pepe" Peréz San Román, a former Cuban Army officer imprisoned under both Batista and Castro.
+The overall leader was Dr. Manuel Artime while the military leader was José "Pepe" Peréz San Román, a former Cuban National Army officer imprisoned under both Batista and Castro.